 How Does a Superbill Work?

-The superbill contains various demographic and service information.
+The superbill contains important patient demographics, practice details and treatment information.

 The patient’s information includes:

 - Patient address